Magnetic AdS x R^2: Supersymmetry and stability: Introduction

 In order to get some insight we will first study a supersymmetric example.
 The system is again just $AdS_5 \times S^5$, but with a condition on the embedding of the magnetic $U(1)$ in $SO(6)$, and with the auxiliary field of the background gauge multiplet also turned on.
 As just discussed, supersymmetry may not be necessary for stability, and further it will bring in features not wanted for modeling real systems, but it is helpful to look first at situations where there is a greater amount of theoretical control.
 In particular, the absolute stability is useful in debugging the more general calculation.

 In \S2 we show that supersymmetry can be preserved in the field theory by turning on an auxiliary D field along with the magnetic field.
 In \S3 we find, for the $AdS_5 \times S^5$ theory, the dual geometry.
 In \S4 we study the Coulomb branch of the bulk theory in order to help identify the dual field theory, and as a prelude to the nonsupersymmetric case.
-In \S5 we compare the entropies on the two sides, and find that the interactions must play a nontrivial role even in the weak coupling limit.
-In \S6 we study various instabilities: KK tachyons, moduli, the Coulomb branch, and non-Abelian magnetic.
-For most of these the absolutely stable supersymmetric theories are continuously connected to a parameter space of stable nonsupersymmetric theories, with overlapping regions of stability.
-The one exception is the dilaton, which will generically develop a tadpole (except at the self-dual point).
+In \S5 we compare the entropies on the two sides, and find that the interactions must play a nontrivial role even in the weak coupling limit.\footnote{After a prior version of this work, Benini and Bobev~\cite{Benini:2012cz,Benini:2013cda} have matched the central charges using $c$-extremization.} In \S6 we study various instabilities.
+For most of these the absolutely stable supersymmetric theories are continuously connected to a parameter space of stable nonsupersymmetric theories, with overlapping regions of stability.\footnote{A prior version of this analysis contained errors which have been found and corrected by A.~Donos, J.~P.~Gauntlett and C.~Pantelidou~\cite{Donos:2011pn}; the qualitative results are not changed.} The one exception is the dilaton, which will generically develop a tadpole (except at the self-dual point).
 Thus, construction of fully stable solutions will require additional model-building, or a starting point such as M theory that has no dilaton.
 We also show that the supersymmetric value of D is an RG attractor.
 In \S7 we conclude, including a discussion of the extension to $AdS_2$.